Peak Climbing in Nepal

 - Accommodation: 4 nights hotel in Kathmandu and 14 nights lodges/Tent during trekking

-- Food: Full board on teahouse/Camping [/lieakfast, lunch and dinner] during the trekking and 4 /lieakfasts and one farewell Dinner in Kathmandu.
+- Food: Full board on teahouse/camping [Breakfast, lunch and dinner] during the trekking and 4 breakfasts in city.

-- Transportation: Arrival/Departure transfer and surface road-head transportation and KTM-LUA-KTM airfare.
+- Transportation: Arrival/departure transfer and surface road-head transportation and Kathmandu to Lukla and return flight.

 - Company & Government’s service charge: All applicable Government taxes & official service charges.
 And Crew’s, daily wages/salary, food, equipment, air and road-head transportation